VivekVallabhan3407/JsonSchemaGenerator/README.md

 ## 🧩 JSON Schema Generator

 A lightweight tool that converts raw JSON input into a JSON Schema, TypeScript types, and optional sample validation output.
 Built with React + TypeScript for developers who frequently work with structured data or APIs.
+Users can toggle to dark mode for better visiblity at low brightness settings/environments.

 ## ✨ Features